Syedaaneesa/Alpine-cottage/README.md

 ## 🛠️ Project Overview

-This site was built entirely in WordPress, featuring a custom theme, optimized plugins, and design elements carefully crafted to match the brand’s visual identity.
+This website was fully developed in WordPress, featuring a custom theme, optimized plugins, and design elements tailored to reflect the brand’s visual identity.
 ### Key Highlights:
-A modern, fully responsive layout built for seamless desktop and mobile browsing.
+– A modern, fully responsive layout designed for smooth browsing on both desktop and mobile.

-Elegant typography paired with a warm color palette to create a cozy cottage feel.
+– Refined typography combined with a warm color palette to evoke a cozy cottage atmosphere.

-A functional contact form equipped with automated email notifications.
+– A functional contact form integrated with automated email notifications.

 An integrated image gallery showcasing room interiors and overall ambiance.